 My mother has never taught me to cook.

 I ate yams as a kid.
 In the age of Lunchables, Fruit Gushers and boxed macaroni and cheese, I consumed yards and yards of fruit leather, made from dried prunes and apples.
-My Dad tells the great story of one of my early checkups occasionally at the dinner table, when my doctor asked my mother what she fed me (noticing my many leg rolls, and my hearty healthiness) and she responding simply, “avocados.”
+My dad loves to tell the story of one of my early checkups at the dinner table: When my doctor asked my mother what she fed me (noticing my many leg rolls, and my hearty healthiness) and she responding simply, “avocados.”
 In the story, the doctor doesn’t know what an avocado is.
 And while that doctor didn’t last, the avocados did.

-I find myself a million miles away from home thinking about her most often when I am in the grocery store.
-I can’t count the hours she spent flipping through paper adverts announcing sales, and me watching, circling organic strawberries here, obscure sounding greens there.
+I find myself three thousand miles away from home thinking about her most often when I am in the grocery store.
+I can’t count the hours she spent flipping through paper adverts announcing sales, and me watching, circling organic strawberries here, obscure-sounding greens there.
 I only remember my hand on the side of the buggy, my sister finally not crying in the kid’s seat up front, mouth full of fresh loaves from the bakery.
 Here, we broke bread.
-And in the religion of my mother, great empty spaces, tree covered hills, and most importantly, food, were the answers to growing bodies and souls.
+And in the religion of my mom, great empty spaces, tree-covered hills, and most importantly, food, were the answers to growing bodies and souls.

-I will knock on the wooden table where I type before I say this (as a superstitious precaution I learned from her hand): it was the constant worrying of my mother that has kept me out of the doctor’s office my whole life.
-My careful consumption of only water, many ounces of fresh yogurt, and plenty of leafy greens have been my medicine.
+I will knock on the wooden table where I type before I say this (as a superstitious precaution I learned from her hand): It was the constant worrying of my mother that kept me out of the doctor’s office for most of my life.
+My careful consumption of only water, heaping ounces of fresh yogurt, and plenty of leafy greens have been my medicine.
 In a world that is just now becoming obsessed with the clean life, she was an early revolutionary, one who took the scoffing of doctors in stride as her children grew up healthy, happy, and strong.

 Food is a personal story.
 The likes, dislikes, and palatable lusts of each person a window into their world.
-And while I travel and consume amazing dishes — fresh fish from Malta, overflowing turines in Morocco, pain au chocolat from Paris — the meals that fill my dreams come from the stove and wooden spoon of my mom, who’s heaping plates of oven-made chicken, spinach orzo, and sticky, Southern rice weren’t ever about feeding hungry mouths but delivering her love to hungry hearts.
+And while I travel and consume amazing dishes — fresh fish from Malta, overflowing tajines in Morocco, pain au chocolat from Paris — the meals that fill my dreams come from the stove and wooden spoon of my mom, who’s heaping plates of oven-roasted chicken, spinach orzo, and savory okra and tomatoes weren’t just about feeding hungry mouths but delivering her love to hungry hearts.